Jadesola2/Python-Summer-PARTY/README.md

 ---

-🎉 **Let’s make this summer count — one Python challenge at a time!** 🎉
+🎉 **Let’s make this summer count , one Python challenge at a time!** 🎉

-Perfect 👍